Screening models and neutrino oscillations: Introduction

 \section{Introduction}

 One of the interesting problems in particle physics is the neutrino's flavor oscillation which implies that neutrinos have non-zero masses.
-The idea of flavor oscillations was first proposed in \cite{Pontecorvo:1957cp} to explain the solar neutrino problem \cite{Sun} and later experimentally verified by detectors such as in Super-Kamiokande (SK) \cite{Super-Kamiokande:2002weg} and the Sudbury Neutrino Observatory (SNO) \cite{SNO:2002tuh}.
-Also, several experiments using solar \cite{SNO+SK.Solar1,SNO+SK.Solar2,SNO+SK.Solar3,SNO+SK.Solar4}, atmospheric \cite{IceCube+SK.Atm1,IceCube+SK.Atm2,IceCube+SK.Atm3}, reactor \cite{DayaBay+RENO.RAC1,DayaBay+RENO.RAC2} and accelerator \cite{MINOS.ACC} neutrinos have been done and data analyzes have been performed to calculate the neutrino mass and mixing parameters.
-To explain the deficit in the number of solar and atmospheric neutrinos \cite{mu1,mu2,mu3}, it is accepted that neutrinos flavors change among three flavors considered to be mixtures of the mass states.
-When neutrinos pass through matter, e.g. in the sun, a subtle and significant phenomenon occurs; they experience forward scattering from solar matter electrons, and the MSW (Mikheyev-Smirnov-Wolfenstein) effect \cite{MSWWolf,MSWMS} happens, which is an adiabatic flavor conversion in a medium with slowly mass varying density.
+Flavor oscillation was first proposed in \cite{Pontecorvo:1957cp} to explain the solar neutrino problem \cite{Sun} and later experimentally verified by detectors in Super-Kamiokande (SK) \cite{Super-Kamiokande:2002weg} and the Sudbury Neutrino Observatory (SNO) \cite{SNO:2002tuh}.
+Also, several experiments using solar \cite{SNO+SK.Solar1,SNO+SK.Solar2,SNO+SK.Solar3,SNO+SK.Solar4}, atmospheric \cite{IceCube+SK.Atm1,IceCube+SK.Atm2,IceCube+SK.Atm3}, reactor \cite{DayaBay+RENO.RAC1,DayaBay+RENO.RAC2}, and accelerator \cite{MINOS.ACC} neutrinos have been done, and data analyzes have been performed to calculate the neutrino mass and mixing parameters.
+To explain the deficit in the number of solar and atmospheric neutrinos \cite{mu1,mu2,mu3}, it is accepted that neutrinos flavors change among three flavors considered mixtures of the mass states.
+When neutrinos pass through matter, e.g., in the sun, a subtle and significant phenomenon occurs; they experience forward scattering from solar matter electrons, and the MSW (Mikheyev-Smirnov-Wolfenstein) effect \cite{MSWWolf,MSWMS} happens, which is an adiabatic flavor conversion in a medium with slowly mass varying density.

-Apart from the neutrino oscillations in the flat spacetime, neutrino flavor conversion in curved spacetime\cite{Stodolsky}, has attracted much attentions in the extended theories of gravity \cite{Curved1,Curved.Fornengo,Curved2.Visinelli,Curved3,Curved4,Curved5,Curved6,Curved7.Sadjadi,sadeg,kalif}.
-Interaction of neutrinos with a scalar field and also its cosmological impacts has been studied vastly in the literature \cite{impac1,impac2,impac3,impac4,impac5}.
-Interaction of a scalar field and neutrinos through a conformal coupling and its influence on the neutrinos densities and their oscillation phases were discussed in \cite{Curved7.Sadjadi,new1,new2,new3}.
-This kind of conformal couplings has also been used to describe the onset of the late cosmic acceleration when the neutrinos became nonrealistic\cite{anari1,anari2}, as well as to describe an early cosmic acceleration in the matter-radiation equality epoch to solve the Hubble tension problem\cite{trod}.
+Apart from the neutrino oscillations in the flat spacetime, neutrino flavor conversion in curved spacetime\cite{Stodolsky} has attracted much attention in the extended theories of gravity \cite{Curved1,Curved.Fornengo,Curved2.Visinelli,Curved3,Curved4,Curved5,Curved6,Curved7.Sadjadi,sadeg,kalif}.
+The interaction of neutrinos with a scalar field and its cosmological impacts have been studied vastly in the literature \cite{impac1,impac2,impac3,impac4,impac5}.
+The interaction of a scalar field and neutrinos through a conformal coupling and its influence on the neutrino density and their oscillation phases were discussed in \cite{Curved7.Sadjadi,new1,new2,new3}.
+This kind of conformal couplings has also been used to describe the onset of the late cosmic acceleration when the neutrinos became non-relativistic\cite{anari1,anari2}, and describe an early cosmic acceleration in the matter-radiation equality epoch to solve the Hubble tension problem\cite{trod}.